 Usually, the pods are crushed and brewed together with the coffee grounds.
 This way, they release most of their aroma.

-Cardamom coffee is a traditional Middle Eastern brew and can also be found in parts of Asia.
+This spiced coffee is a traditional Middle Eastern brew and can also be found in parts of Asia.

 Cardamom grows in the south Indian forests, so it’s heavily included in many dishes and beverages in this part of the world.